May Day: A History of May 1st

 Flora, the Goddess of Flowers

+Like many elements of the modern world, the signifigance of May 1st can be traced to the Roman Empire.
 In Roman times, May 1 marked the start of summer.

-Unlike some Roman festivals, which were often austere, Floralia was a celebratory occasion; people would host dinner parties, drink wine, and generally be merry.
+Unlike some Roman festivals, which were often austere, Floralia was a celebratory occasion.
+People would host dinner parties, drink wine, and generally be merry.

 Beyond Rome, other cultures also marked the beginning of summer on the same day.